thaibirding.com by Nick Upton

 Indian Cormorants are numerous here, being easy to see perching on the few large trees around the extremities of this site.
 When perched, they are easily separated from Little Cormorants by their size and bill shape, when in flight separation of the species is not so simple, but possible; Little Cormorants have rapid wingbeats whereas the Indian Cormorant has a somewhat less panicky flight pattern.

-Pond 1: This is the first pond one sees on entering the site and is worth spending at least half an hour watching.
+Pond 1: This is the first pond one sees on entering the site and it is worth spending at least half an hour watching birds here.
 Its shallow nature means it is good for Pond Herons, Jacanas and Egrets.
 This is also where large groups of Whiskered and White-winged Tern congregate and both can bee seen fishing here.
-Striated Grassbird can usually be seen along here, with one bird favouring a dead tree to the left of the trail here as a songpost.

-Pond 2: This deep-water pond has permanent water and as such is a favourite fishing spot for Little and Indian Cormorants.
-In winter months at least one Osprey can often be observed catching fish here.
+Pond 2: This deep-water pond contains permanent water and as such is a favourite fishing spot for Little and Indian Cormorants.
+In winter months at least one Osprey can often be observed catching fish here and a roost of Black-crowned Night Herons is in the surrounding trees.
 To the left of the main trail here is an overgrown ditch which seems to be a good place to look for Pallas's Grasshopper Warbler.

 Trail 3: The track here passes alongside an area of low and often burned vegetation which is an excellent place to observe various Acrocephalus Warblers.
 Black-browed Reed Warbler and Oriental Reed Warbler will be seen easily and by spending some time here it should be possible to find at least one Manchurian Reed Warbler.
 Be careful to take time over identifying these species as Blunt-winged Warbler also occurs and misidentification is likely if good views are not obtained.